 What about STD’s?
 Would you like a world with no HIV, for example?
 The first AIDS epidemic began in Africa, in the Congo in the 70’s.
 “It is speculated that HIV was brought to the city by an infected individual who traveled from Cameroon by river down into the Congo.
 On arrival in Kinshasa, the virus entered a wide urban sexual network and spread quickly.”
 As far as I can determine the history of AIDS in the US began in 1981, in a CDC report from Los Angeles among the gay community.
 This isn’t an indictment of homosexuality, and certainly AIDS is spread in ways other than sexual contact, but if most or all of us lived the law of chastity STD’s in general would largely be a thing of the past within a generation or two.

 How about things that are less measurable, such as regret and heartbreak?
 Who isn’t aware of the cliche of a girl having sex because her boyfriend wants to, and not long after he doesn’t see her again and spreads the tale of his conquest all over school?
 How about the cliche of two people who begin dating and rush into the physical part of their relationship, often sabotaging the relationship for good, or two friends who sleep together once and permanently damage the friendship?
 The latter examples happen well into the 20’s, 30’s and even 40’s for a lot of folks.
 I’ve counseled many clients who don’t trust men or who don’t trust themselves, and how quickly people become jaded as a result.
-Then there’s the double standard of women being pressured into sex, but the more they have sex the more they have a reputation for being “easy” or “slutty” they have, meanwhile men suffer no particular stigma for sex with multiple partners.
+Then there’s the double standard of women being pressured into sex, but the more they have sex the more they have a reputation for being “easy” or “slutty”, while men suffer no particular stigma for sex with multiple partners.
 The amount of sorrow and regret in relationships would decrease–by how much, who knows, but what a relief it would be for everyone affected.

 The seventh reason is entirely faith-based, so feel free to accept or reject it, but this blog entry would be incomplete without mentioning it.
 When we live the commandments, the Lord blesses us.
 He cannot bless us for living a commandment that we are not living, that wouldn’t make any sense.
 This does not imply that if you’ve had sex once in your life you are ineligible, but rather should you make a determination to start living by this law, and repent for having sinned in the past, the blessings will start to come and you will receive strength to be able to live it.
 It’s happened in my life and it’s pretty amazing.